 Record expungement or sealing is a great choice for people with qualifying records to clear their permanent record.
-Contact the experienced expungement lawyers at Smith & Eulo to discuss your options for getting your life back on track.
+Contact us today, our experienced expungement lawyers here at Smith & Eulo are ready to discuss your options for getting your life back on track.

 What is the process of expungement?

 The process of record expungement or sealing involves completing a slew of paperwork and filing it with your arresting county court.
 If your application for expungement is approved, the judge presiding over your case will issue an expungement order to all government agencies with your records, asking them to remove your records from the public.
 You’ll also be legally allowed to deny that you were ever convicted of a crime to landlords and certain employers.

 The first step in record expungement in Tampa, Florida, is determining whether the record you want expunged is eligible.
 First, you cannot have had a previous record expunged or any pending record expungements: Florida allows only one criminal record to be removed or sealed a lifetime.

 If this is true, you must next ensure that your record aligns with the other qualifiers for expungement in Florida.
 These include the following:

 - No charges were filed against you and no court proceedings occurred after you were arrested

 - Your case was dismissed by the state prosecutor or ruled nolle prosequi (your charges were abandoned)